The Broken Spectacles – Hard Hotel Performance – Mondays Dark

 So you see, it is a happy place, a wonderful place where people who are blind both see and reach their true potential.

-The Blind Center of Nevada assists blind and visually impaired persons of all ages in reaching their highest physical, social, intellectual, and economic potential.
-To achieve these objectives there are three focus areas: personal development, social interaction and meaningful employment.
+The Blind Center of Nevada assists people who are blind or visually impaired in Nevada reach their highest physical, social, intellectual, and economic potential.

 Blind Center of Nevada History